 Try to meet regularly as an Action Team to maintain the momentum of the whole learning community approach and continued successful implementation of Be You.
-If possible, we'd recommend meeting every two to three months.
+How often you meet will depend on factors such as the number of people involved in your Action Team and what else is happening in your learning community.

-Embedding Be You into 'business as usual' practice increases the viability of the initiative and successful implementation across the whole service.
-So think about how Be You activity and planning can become part of the existing strategic discussions and continuous improvement processes at your service.
-Look at how getting involved will help your service meet one or more of the National Quality Standards, such as Standard 7.2.1 Continuous improvement.
+Embedding Be You into 'business as usual' practices increases the viability of the initiative and successful implementation across the whole school.
+So think about how Be You activity and planning can become part of the existing strategic discussions and continuous improvement processes at your school.
 Consider meetings and committees that already exist within your learning community and how Be You discussions can be incorporated to avoid duplication of effort or additional administrative tasks.

 Developing purposeful and clear meeting agendas is important to ensure meeting time is utilised effectively.
-Action Team Leaders can download an example of a Be You meeting agenda from their Dashboard.
+On their online Dashboard, Action Team Leaders can access an example of a Be You meeting agenda that can shape the first Be You Action Team meeting.
 This can then be adapted for future meetings.
 To encourage meeting attendance, choose a time and place in consultation with all Action Team members.
 Consider setting a reoccurring calendar invitation to get members into the habit of meeting and being prepared ahead of time.